merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 {:.notice}
 Initially we wanted to take a look at the Alloprevotella MAGs from Espinoza _et al_ but later we decided to focus on the CPR genomes that Espinoca et al. reported (GN02 and TM7).
 Hence, while we did not refine the Alloprevotella MAGs, they were included in our workflow, and accordingly, we include them in the following steps so that repeating these steps would give the exact data the we used.

-##
+---

 Before we go into refining we wish to take a look at the individual fasta files.
-To do that we use the contigs database, which allows us to annotate each fasta file and compute some basic statistics such as redundancy and completion based on single copy core genes.
+To do that we use the contigs database, which allows us to annotate each fasta file and compute some basic statistics such as redundancy and completion based on single-copy core genes.

+{:.notice}
-To sreamline the contigs database creation and annotation, we used `anvi-run-workflow`.
-This is a tool that is meant to help streamline the analysis steps.
-For more details regarding `anvi-run-workflow` and the anvi'o worfklows please read [this tutorial](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/)).
+**To sreamline the contigs database creation and annotation**, we used `anvi-run-workflow`.
+This is a tool that is meant to help streamline the analysis steps and make things fully reproducible.
+For more details regarding `anvi-run-workflow` and other anvi'o worfklows please read [this tutorial]({% post_url 2018-07-09-anvio-snakemake-workflows %})).

 ### Generating a merged FASTA file for the MAGs

-If you work with your own FASTA file/s and you don't wish to merge them, you can skip this section.
+You can skip this section if you are working with your own FASTA file(s) and you do not wish to merge them.

 {:.notice}
 When working with multiple FASTA files you can choose between analysing each separately or concatinating them into a single FASTA file.
 The main advantage of working with a single FASTA file in our case is that mapping short reads to a single large FASTA file is much faster than mapping reads to multiple smaller files.
 Depending on your specific data you should decide what's better for your case.